zsamora/labcronobiologia/README.md

 ### Overview:

-The code in the file `capture.py` was created for the purpose of taking one picture each second (or any timelapse chosed) to get a real time measure of the movement of an object.
+The code in the file `capture.py` was created for the purpose of taking one picture each second (or any timelapse) to get a real time measure of the movement of an object.
 This was designed as a real-time system, working with threads and with different optimizations so we can have a capture as close as possible to the real clock time, so the photo will really represent the second recorded.
 Everything is tested and developed in